pBengt2/TIFL/README.md

 # Info on converting epub->txt : /LN/convert_info.md

-# If it takes awhile to launch, it's likely in the process of downloading news files from NHK (only attempts first launch each day)
+# (UI TODO:) If it seems to be taking a long time to launch, it's likely in the process of downloading news files from NHK (check output).